Maurits Adriaan de Savornin Lohman: Governor of Surinam

 His rule of Surinam was controversial.
 De West-Indiër was the first newspaper to publicly criticize the governor, and was immediately taken to court.
 He tried to impose taxes on the Maroons in Para District which was met with strong resistance.
 On 23 December 1889, De Savornin Lohman refused to inform the Estates of Suriname.
 This led to accusations of undemocratic behaviour and anti-Semitism, because many members of the Estates were Jewish.
 On 18 September 1890, pastor G. C. Steijnis spoke out against De Savornin Lohman from the pulpit of the Martin Luther Church.
 Steijnis was harassed for months, returned to the Netherlands, and died on the journey.
 In 1891, anti-Semitic riots broke out during which one person was killed.
 On 27 June 1891, De Savornin was dismissed by the Colonial Government.

 Family

-His daughter Jkvr.
-Catharina Anna Maria de Savornin Lohman was a writer, critic and journalist, and his younger brother Alexander de Savornin Lohman was a politician who briefly served as the Dutch Minister of the Interior.
+His daughter Catharina Anna Maria de Savornin Lohman was a writer, critic and journalist, and his younger brother Alexander de Savornin Lohman was a politician who briefly served as the Dutch Minister of the Interior.